Ralphive/b1leo/detector/tensorflow/README.md

     }
 ```
 #### Important fields:
--model: must match the downloaded tar.gz file.
+- model: must match the downloaded tar.gz file.
 For example,
 the downloaded model file as ssdlite_mobilenet_v2_coco_2018_05_09.tar.gz,
 then its model must be ssdlite_mobilenet_v2_coco_2018_05_09, which is used to
 identify its coresponding setting

--weightsUrl: The url to download the frozen inference graph.
+- weightsUrl: The url to download the frozen inference graph.
 If the download type google drive, then it is the id of sharable google.

--fileType: only support "tar" as .tar or .tar.gz which will decide the extraction strategy
+- fileType: only support "tar" as .tar or .tar.gz which will decide the extraction strategy

 #### The default models including:
 1).ssd_mobilenet_v2_coco_2018_03_29: official pretrained ms coco with ssd mobilenet v2